tinyhttp/tinyhttp/site/pages/md/docs.md

 Sends the HTTP response.

-The body parameter can be a `Buffer` object, a string, an object, or an array.
+The body can be a `Buffer` object, a string, an object, or an array.

 ```ts
 res.send(Buffer.from('whoop'))